Lemki2/lemki1.github.io/_posts/2012-03-06-how-to-redirect-bang-hash-urls.markdown

 Consider `https://artsy.net/!#/log_in`.
 Rails will receive `/!` as the file path, resulting in a 404, File Not Found error.
 The part of the URL after the hash is a position within the page and is never sent to the web server.

-It's actually pretty easy to handle this scenario and redirect to the corresponding hash-bang URL.
+It's actually quite easy to handle this scenario and redirect to the corresponding hash-bang URL.

 The most straightforward way is to create a file called `!.html` in your `public` folder and use JavaScript to rewrite the URL with the bang-hash.